ldmartineza/mutants/README.md

 file.
 You will need to modify the `spring.datasource` properties, including `username`, `password` and `url`.
 Also, you can pass the proper values via environment variables.

+Also, be sure to replace also the security properties `spring.security.user` such as `name` and `password` to ensure the basic authentication is available

 Use the following command to run the application setting up environment variables
 ```shell
 mvn spring-boot:run -Dspring-boot.run.arguments=--spring.datasource.username=<user>,--spring.datasource.password=<password>,--spring.datasource.url=<databaseUrl>